Extortion

 Extortion Statutes

 Nearly all extortion statutes criminalize a threat against the person or property of the victim.
-Threats to harm the victim's friends or relatives may also be included.
+These statutes may also include threats to harm the victim's friends or relatives.
 It is not necessary for a threat to involve physical injury.
 It may be sufficient to threaten to accuse another person of a crime or to expose a secret that would result in public embarrassment or ridicule.
 The threat does not have to relate to an unlawful act.

 Other types of threats sufficient to constitute extortion include those to harm the victim's business and those to either testify against the victim or withhold testimony necessary to their defense or claim in an administrative proceeding or a lawsuit.
 Many statutes also provide that any threat to harm another person in their career or reputation is extortion.

-While some may believe that extortion only happens in smoky backrooms or among shady mobster characters, it can also happen in the modern digital world.
-Cyber extortion is a new way for criminals to find victims and ensnare them via their keyboards or smartphones.
+While some may believe that extortion only happens in smoky backrooms or among shady mobster characters, it can also occur in the modern digital world.
+Cyber extortion is a new way for criminals to find victims and trap them via their keyboards or smartphones.

 Some cybercriminals use a tool known as "ransomware" to encrypt a victim's important files and documents, making them unreadable until a ransom is paid.
-No specific business or individual needs to be targeted by these traps, but cybercriminals tend to focus their efforts on larger-scale targets such as corporations with large amounts of data and deeper pockets.
+Cybercriminals tend to focus their efforts on larger-scale targets such as corporations with large amounts of data and deeper pockets.

 Questions About Extortion?
 Reach Out to an Attorney